The Ford Family Wellness Center for Seniors provides healthcare and health and wellness services to seniors in the community.

 Research Assistant Professor

-In early 2021, the center will relocate to a new facility at the corner of Jennison and Corliss avenues in Johnson City.
+In 2021, the center will relocate to a new facility at the corner of Jennison and Corliss avenues in Johnson City.

 The center was established thanks to a gift from Anne A. Hubbard.
 Caring for the elderly in the community and educating those committed to senior care have special meaning for the benefactor and her family.